markqvist/Reticulum/README.md

 For more info, see [unsigned.io/projects/reticulum](http://unsigned.io/projects/reticulum/)

 ## Current Status
-Reticulum is currently in pre-alpha state.
-Even the master branch should be considered experimental.
-At this point the protocol may change without notice, and is made publicly available for development collaboration, previewing and testing features.
-Do not build anything serious with Reticulum yet.
-Stable alpha release will be in early 2019.
+Reticulum is in an early experimental state.
+Most features are implemented and working, but at this point the protocol may still change significantly, and is made publicly available for development collaboration, previewing and testing features.

 ## What hardware does Reticulum work with?
 Practically any hardware that can support at least a half-duplex channel with 1.000 bits per second throughput, and an MTU of 500 bytes.
-Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, HAM radio digital modes, free-space optical systems and similar systems are all examples of the types of interfaces Reticulum was designed for.
+Data radios, modems, LoRa radios, serial lines, AX.25 TNCs, HAM radio digital modes, free-space optical links and similar systems are all examples of the types of interfaces Reticulum was designed for.

 An open-source LoRa-based interface called [RNode](https://unsigned.io/projects/rnode/) has been designed specifically for use with Reticulum.
 It is easy to build yourself, or can be purchased as a complete radio that just needs a USB connection to the host.